gbif/dwca-validator/doc/README.md

     • Dataset level: would be this dataset indexed by GBIF?
 In summary what data issues were found in this dataset?
 Would this dataset usable in a particular context (fitness-for-use)?

     • Occurrence record level: what data issues were found in this record?
 What data interpretation would GBIF performed on this record?
 Is there any way of how this record can be improved?

+# Glossary

+## Parser
+A parser is a software component that takes input data (frequently text) and builds a data structure [1].

+## Interpreter
+An interpreter is a software component that takes structured data as input and put it into a specific context with bouderies and specific meaning.